Outpatient Physical Therapy

 - Total joint replacements, including shoulder, hip, and knee

 - Genitourinary disorders

 Kerri Caswell, PT

 Kerri is the Physical Therapy Supervisor at Alvarado Hospital’s San Diego Rehabilitation Institute.
 She received her physical therapy degree in 1993 from Stockton University in New Jersey.
 She joined the physical therapy team at Alvarado in 1998 where she started in the acute care setting.
 She eventually transitioned to outpatient services and became the Physical Therapy Supervisor.
 She is a skilled, well-rounded physical therapist, with experience in numerous settings and has the ability to work with many different patient diagnoses.
 Her passion is working with individuals in an outpatient therapy setting.
-She currently specializes in womens’ health and pelvic floor dysfunction; she earned a certification from Emory University in vestibular/inner ear balance disorders, and is also certified in LSVT BIG (Lee Silverman Voice Treatment).
+She currently specializes in women’s health and pelvic floor dysfunction; she earned certification from Emory University in vestibular/inner ear balance disorders and is also certified in LSVT BIG (Lee Silverman Voice Treatment).
 She works closely with her patients to provide comprehensive assessments.
-She uses specific therapeutic techniques in developing thorough treatment programs for individualized care of each patient.
-And she truly believes exercise is medicine and strives to educate this to her patients.
-Kerri enjoys spending time with her husband, fur babies, biking with friends, and traveling.
+She uses specific therapeutic techniques in developing thorough treatment programs for the individualized care of each patient.
+And she truly believes exercise is medicine and strives to educate to her patients.
+Kerri enjoys spending time with her husband, and fur babies, biking with friends, and traveling.

 Andrea Reeves, PT